 Please Note: Just because an ear defender is marked, for example, "Gunshot" - it will still cover other things, like "explosions"

-Last update on 2020-12-26 / Affiliate links / Images from Amazon Product Advertising API
+Last update on 2023-11-29 / Affiliate links / Images from Amazon Product Advertising API

 Yes, earplugs do help when scuba diving.
 Divers can face a lot of ear issues because of the water that enters the ear canal, difficulty in equalizing pressure while underwater, or the emergence of an ear infection.
-However, there are now ear protectors available that can prevent any potential ear damage and make diving easy.

 Among the other ear protectors, earplugs are the most helpful ones.
 There are specially designed vented earplugs for diving available in the market that can keep water out of your ears and make pressurization easier but be sure to get the right size.